 Assistant City Manager

 Rob Light assumed the role of Assistant City Manager for the City of Salem on September 21, 2020.
-City Council also named him the city's Interim City Manager on October 23, 2023, following Jay Taliaferro's retirement.
+He also served as the city's Interim City Manager from October 23, 2023 through January 7, 2024 following Jay Taliaferro's retirement.

 "I appreciate Council having faith in my abilities and I am honored by my appointment as Assistant City Manager for the City of Salem," says Light.
 "I look forward to serving the citizens and business community both directly and through collaborations with our employees."